Great album. ‘Autumn Sweater’ is one of my all-time favourites.

 I was too tired to enjoy Grizzly Bear the other evening.
 When you arrive at a gig late and stand at the back, you feel strangely alienated from proceedings; the sound is rubbish, it’s too hot, your mind wanders, you want to stand somewhere else but it’s too packed, you want to sit down, you wonder why you bothered.
 By the time I got into it, they were playing their last song.
 It was the only one I really enjoyed.
 Still a great band though.

 I’m staggered that Paul Auster’s latest book has made it onto the Booker shortlist.
 ‘4321’ is just yet another rehash of his favourite themes – New York, France, baseball, writing and films.
-Oh, and shagging, which he seems to be more and more worked up about these days.
+Oh, and shagging (including gay shagging), which he seems to write about more and more these days.
 The only difference with his other recent books is that this one is about four times as long.
 I have read almost everything he has ever published, but he really tested my loyalty with this one!

 Good to hear this was on The Chain yesterday – shame I missed it!

 I’ve always loved the fact that the signpost in the video points towards Tamworth and Hinckley, clearly situating the (somewhat surreal) action in my neck of the woods…